Jayden Meghoma

-Jayden Ade Trindade Meghoma (born 28 June 2006) is an English professional footballer who plays as a left-back for club Rangers, on loan from club Brentford.
+Jayden Ade Trindade Meghoma (born 28 June 2006) is an English professional footballer who plays as a left-back for club Portsmouth, on loan from club Brentford.

 Club career

 Southampton

 On 4 August 2022, Meghoma signed for Southampton on an initial scholarship deal.
 Meghoma signed his first professional contract on 13 July 2023, keeping him at the club until 2025.
 On 8 August 2023, he made his professional debut in a 3–1 defeat to Gillingham in the EFL Cup.

 Brentford

 On 30 August 2024, Meghoma joined Premier League side Brentford on a four-year contract with the option to extend the deal by two years.
 He made his Premier League debut for Brentford as an 86th minute substitution in a 2–1 loss away to Chelsea on 15 December 2024.

 Preston North End (loan)

 On 16 January 2025, Meghoma joined Preston North End on loan for the remainder of the season.
 He made his debut for the club on 21 January 2025 in a 2–1 away victory against Watford.
 He started in their FA Cup quarter-final elimination against Aston Villa.